NativeScript/nativescript-cli/docs/man_pages/project/testing/debug-ios.md

 Usage | Synopsis
 ---|---
-Deploy on device/emulator, run the app, attach a debugger and generate a Chrome DevTools link for debugging | `$ tns debug ios`
+Deploy on device/emulator, run the app, attach a debugger and generate a Chrome DevTools link for debugging | `$ ns debug ios`
-Deploy on device/simulator, run the app and stop at the first code statement | `$ tns debug ios --debug-brk [--device <Device ID>] [--no-client]`
+Deploy on device/simulator, run the app and stop at the first code statement | `$ ns debug ios --debug-brk [--device <Device ID>] [--no-client]`
-Deploy in the iOS simulator, run the app and stop at the first code statement | `$ tns debug ios --debug-brk --emulator [--no-client]`
+Deploy in the iOS simulator, run the app and stop at the first code statement | `$ ns debug ios --debug-brk --emulator [--no-client]`
-Attach the debug tools to a running app on specified device or simulator| `$ tns debug ios --start [--device <Device ID>] [--no-client]`
+Attach the debug tools to a running app on specified device or simulator| `$ ns debug ios --start [--device <Device ID>] [--no-client]`
-Attach the debug tools to a running app in the iOS simulator | `$ tns debug ios --start --emulator [--no-client]`
+Attach the debug tools to a running app in the iOS simulator | `$ ns debug ios --start --emulator [--no-client]`

 ### Options

-* `--device` - Specifies a connected device or iOS simulator on which to run the app. `<Device ID>` is the device identifier of the target device as listed by the `$ tns device ios` command.
+* `--device` - Specifies a connected device or iOS simulator on which to run the app. `<Device ID>` is the device identifier of the target device as listed by the `$ ns device ios` command.
 * `--emulator` - Indicates that you want to debug your app in the iOS simulator.
 * `--debug-brk` - Prepares, builds and deploys the application package on a device or in a simulator, runs the app, launches the developer tools of your Safari browser and stops at the first code statement.
 * `--start` - Attaches the debug tools to a deployed and running app and launches the developer tools of your Safari browser.